-Some of you are here because you are personally in the dark.
+Those who are personally in the dark.
 You are not looking for a theological essay.
 You are looking for a reason to stay.
-If that is you — please know that this article sees you, that God sees you, and that the crisis numbers above are there precisely for this moment.
+This article sees you, God sees you, and the crisis numbers above are there precisely for this moment.
 Please use them.
-What follows is for you too, but it does not replace a human voice on the line.
+What follows is for you too — but it does not replace a human voice on the line.

-Some of you are here because you have lost someone to suicide — a person you loved who is now gone, and you are carrying the grief, the questions, the guilt, and the theological terror of wondering what the Church would say about where they are now.
+Those who have lost someone to suicide.
+You are carrying grief, questions, guilt, and the theological terror of wondering what the Church would say about where they are now.
 This article will speak to that with the honesty and tenderness it deserves.

-Some of you are here because someone you love is struggling right now, and you are trying to understand both the pastoral and the theological landscape so you can walk alongside them without making it worse.
+Those who love someone who is struggling right now.
+You are trying to understand the pastoral and theological landscape so you can walk alongside them without making it worse.
+You are in exactly the right place.

-And some of you are here as students of the Bible and theology, wrestling with one of the hardest questions the Christian tradition has ever faced.
+Those wrestling theologically.
+Students of the Bible and theology, asking one of the hardest questions the Christian tradition has ever faced.
 Welcome.
 This is a conversation worth having with clarity, humility, and love.

 What the Bible Actually Says — And What It Doesn't